-Earlier versions to the ones listed no longer receive security updates from the manufacturers and therefore are no longer supported.
-However, IT Services will continue to support these legacy operating systems on a best endeavour basis*, but we recommend upgrading these as soon as possible.
+Earlier versions of the ones listed no longer receive security updates from the manufacturers and therefore are no longer supported.
+However, IT Services will continue to support these legacy operating systems on a best endeavor basis*, but we recommend upgrading these as soon as possible.

 Support for the Windows 8 operating system is currently limited to accessing University services (such as Wi-Fi and VPN) from personally owned devices.
 The University will not be moving its standard Windows operating system to Windows 8 until the relevant testing, training and system enhancements have been completed.
 Until such time, IT Services continue to recommend the use of Windows 7 and devices that support Windows 7.

-This is a new cloud-based service offered by Microsoft which provides access to Word, Excel and PowerPoint via the internet.
+This is a cloud-based service offered by Microsoft which provides access to Word, Excel, and PowerPoint via the internet.

 The table below lists the common software available to all staff within the University.

-The Direct Services team have implemented a new method to deploy Windows software to staff.
-Direct Services are now able to advertise different software packages to staff either globally (Public Advert) or to a specific group (Private Advert).
-At the moment only a small list of software is available but IT Services are working to add new packages.
+IT Services have implemented a new method to deploy Windows software to staff.
+We are now able to advertise different software packages to staff either globally (Public Advert) or to a specific group (Private Advert).

 If you would like a piece of software installed that is available by a public advert you can install it yourself.
-If the software is available by private advert you will need to e-mail your Support Team so that the advert can be pushed to your PC.
+If the software is available by private advert you will need to e-mail the IT Helpdesk so that the advert can be pushed to your PC.
 Once you see the advert you will be able to install the software yourself.
-Software listed as request by e-mail will need to be installed by a member of Direct Services staff either remotely or in person.
+The software listed as a request by e-mail will need to be installed by a member of IT Services staff either remotely or in person.

 If you would like more details on how to obtain software for use on your personal PC you can view our Software for Home page.